 By the middle of 1934, Dillinger’s crime spree and netted him and his gang in excess of $300,000, and though policemen had been killed he was never the most ruthless of criminals.
-He was always wary of injuring innocent bystanders but he never shrank from defending himself against those who threatened his freedom.
+He was always wary of injuring innocent bystanders, but he never shrank from defending himself against those who threatened his freedom.

 Aware that the police were once more beginning to close in the gang decided to lie-low in Tucson, Arizona.
 The Congress Hotel where they were staying however caught fire and they were forced to flee in a hurry leaving their luggage behind.
-They then paid a number of the firemen present to retrieve their luggage for them, one of whom recognised who they were from the photos in the detective magazines he read.
+They then paid several the firemen present to retrieve their luggage for them, one of whom recognised who they were from the photos in the detective magazines he read.
 He went to the police, and over the next few days the gang, Peter Pierpont, Charles Makley, Ed Shouse, Charles Russell, and finally Dillinger himself were tracked down and arrested.

 Dillinger was separated from the other gang members who were returned to Ohio to stand trial for the murder of Sheriff Sarber.
 Taken to the supposedly escape-proof jail at Crown Point but it wasn’t secure enough to hold John Dillinger who carving a fake wooden gun took the janitor hostage before forcing the guard to open his cell.
 The guard he then made to beckon his colleagues whom he took hostage one-by-one, locking them all in the cell before mocking them for being duped by a fake gun and making his escape in the local Sheriff’s new car.

-By stealing the car and driving it across the State line his escape became a Federal case and it fell under the jurisdiction of the Department of Investigation (the forerunner of the F.B.I) and its enthusiastic and ambitious young chief J Edgar Hoover.
+By stealing the car and driving it across the State line his escape became a federal case and it fell under the jurisdiction of the Department of Investigation (the forerunner of the F.B.I) and its enthusiastic and ambitious young chief J Edgar Hoover.

 Dillinger now headed for Chicago where he immediately set about forming a new gang, one of whom was to the notorious George “Baby Face” Nelson.

-He was by now sharing a small room with his girlfriend Billie Frechette but the constant comings-and-goings of the other gang members alerted his landlord who reported him to the police.
+He was by now sharing a small room with his girlfriend Billie Frechette, but the constant comings-and-goings of the other gang members alerted his landlord who reported him to the police.
 The Department of Investigation immediately put the house under surveillance but when they decided to arrest one of the gang members as he left the house a gunfight broke out in which the gang member was killed and Dillinger wounded.
 Still, he managed to escape and returned to the family home in Mooresville, Indiana, to recuperate.